GnarvelousOne/GnarvelousGrowbrain_0.1/README.txt

 dhtbrain.py – this is the main program which calls dht.py and quickstart.py.

-dht.py – takes temperature and humidity measurements, writes them to the logs, and calls alerts.py if measurements are outside the desired range.
+dht.py – takes temperature and humidity measurements, writes them to the logs, and sends alert emails if measurements are outside the desired range.

 dhtdata.xlsx – spreadsheet that collects the temp and hum data.
+Can be uploaded to Google Drive through quickstart.py.

 sprinkleron.py & sprinkleroff.py – examples of controlling the 5v DC relays to turn things on and off.
 They are separated into and on and off scripts so that they may be scheduled through the crontab without having to use over complicated python scripts or by using time.sleep() to put the computer to sleep for extended periods.

 forecastbrain.py – web scrapes accuweather.com for local 7 day forecast and sends the user an email periodically.
+Scheduled through crontab.

 quickstart.py – uploads dhtdata.xlsx to a google drive folder for cloud access.
 Requires the Rpi to run in X due to having to open a web browser for authentication.

-alerts.py – sends alert emails if the temp or hum is outside of desired range.  ** Merged this into dht.py so that the email can easily send the actual temperature readings without having pull them across scripts.
+alerts.py – sends alert emails if the temp or hum is outside of desired range.  ** Merged this directly into dht.py so that the email can easily send the actual temperature readings without having pull them across scripts.

 reboot.py – reboots the Rpi periodically to correct for any authentication issues that can arise occasionally during quickstart.py and the google drive authentication process.
+If certain errors occur during temperature readings or while the user is modifying and debugging code, it can cause authentication errors until the Rpi is rebooted.

 ForecastLog.txt – txt file that receives forecast and temp hum data.
 May be obsolete as the cron.log collects the same data as long as it is printed to the terminal and the program is run through a cron job.